djeada/Statistics-Notes/notes/time_series_analysis/time_series.md

 - **Exponential smoothing (ES)**: Similar to moving averages but assigns a decaying weight to past observations.
 It is more receptive to recent changes in trends or seasonal effects.

 - **Autoregressive integrated moving average (ARIMA)**: This method combines autoregression, differencing, and moving averages in one model.
 ARIMA models are efficient for non-stationary series and can represent series with a trend or seasonal components.

+#### Frequency-Domain Methods

+These methods focus on transforming the time series data into the frequency domain to detect and study cyclic behaviors and periodicities.
+This is typically done through mathematical transforms that help decompose the time series into constituent frequencies.

+Key Techniques Include:
+- **Spectral Analysis**: Utilizes Fourier Series for periodic signals, Fourier Transform for aperiodic signals, and Laplace Transform for signal decomposition.
+- **Wavelet Analysis**: Focuses on discrete and continuous wavelet transforms for studying time-frequency localized phenomena.

+These techniques enable you to study the frequency composition of the data, highlighting dominant cycles that might not be apparent in the time domain.

+#### Parametric vs. Non-Parametric Methods

+- **Parametric Methods**: These methods, such as autoregressive models and moving average models, rely on strong assumptions about the data (e.g., stationarity of the process) and estimate a finite number of parameters.
+They assume a specific model for the data-generating process.

+- **Non-Parametric Methods**: These methods, including covariance or spectral analysis, make fewer assumptions and allow for more flexibility in modeling the data without a predetermined structure.

+#### Types of Timeseries

+The classification also distinguishes between:
+- **Linear Univariate**: Single variable, linear processes
+- **Linear Multivariate**: Multiple variables, linear processes
+- **Nonlinear Univariate**: Single variable, nonlinear processes
+- **Nonlinear Multivariate**: Multiple variables, nonlinear processes

+These methods apply to discrete and continuous data, covering both simple and complex time series analysis, offering a comprehensive toolkit for researchers and practitioners to analyze temporal data.

 ### Applications of Time Series Analysis